Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Results and Discussions

-The major contribution to the nuclear density profile dependence of $v_{\rm n}$ arises from the initial state eccentricities.
-For instance, $v_{2}$ in the (10--20\%) centrality and $v_{3}$ in the (0--10\%) centrality class for the $\alpha$-clustered profile in O--O collisions are reflections of the corresponding $\langle\epsilon_{2}\rangle$ and $\langle\epsilon_{3}\rangle$.
+The major contribution to the nuclear density profile dependence of $v_{n}$ arises from the initial state eccentricities.
+For instance, $v_{2}$ in the 10--20\% centrality and $v_{3}$ in the 0--10\% centrality class for the $\alpha$-clustered profile in OO collisions are reflections of the corresponding $\langle\epsilon_{2}\rangle$ and $\langle\epsilon_{3}\rangle$.
 However, the effect of the centrality dependence of $\langle\epsilon_{2}\rangle$ and $\langle\epsilon_{3}\rangle$ is not very well carried forward to the final state, beyond mid-central collisions, owing to the smaller size and lifetime of the system formed.
-However, for the case of O--O collisions, the differences in the initial spatial anisotropy between the Woods-Saxon and $\alpha$-cluster profile propagate nicely to the final state azimuthal anisotropy, as visible from the bottom ratio panels of Fig.~\ref{fig:ecc} and Fig.~\ref{fig:vn}.
+However, for the case of OO collisions, the differences in the initial spatial anisotropy between the Woods--Saxon and $\alpha$-cluster profile propagate nicely to the final state azimuthal anisotropy, as visible from the bottom ratio panels of Fig.~\ref{fig:ecc} and Fig.~\ref{fig:vn}.
+A simple cross-check on the linear variation of $\langle v_{2} \rangle$ with respect to $\epsilon_{2}$ for different classes of collision centrality for all four collision systems is presented in Fig.~\ref{fig:e2v2LINEAR} in Appendix~\ref{AppendixB}.

-In a nutshell, the distinction between the $\alpha$-clustered and Woods-Saxon nuclear density profiles in p--O collisions is not as prominent as it is for the O--O collisions in the measurements of anisotropic flow coefficients, \textit{i.e.}, $v_2$ and $v_3$.
-These differences might arise due to the difference in their system size, since p--O collisions are asymmetric, and form a smaller system as compared to O--O collisions.
-In addition, proton is not an ideal probe to capture the differences in the nuclear density profiles of $^{16}$O, which one should generally expect from a much bigger system in O--O collisions.
-This is interesting, since our expectation was that the smaller-sized bombarding proton would provide better resolution.
+In a nutshell, the distinction between the $\alpha$-clustered and Woods--Saxon nuclear density profiles in pO collisions is not as prominent as it is for the OO collisions in the measurements of anisotropic flow coefficients, \textit{i.e.}, $v_2$ and $v_3$.
+These differences may arise due to the difference in system size, as pO collisions result in a smaller system compared to OO collisions.
+In proton–nucleus collisions, the proton-sized projectile typically interacts with a limited, local region of the nucleus and therefore samples mainly the local fluctuations rather than the full geometric overlap.
+In contrast, in a scenario of many nucleon–nucleon encounters across the overlap region, for instance, in OO collisions, each nucleon in each of the oxygen nuclei acts as a small probe, together reflecting the geometric structure of the system.
+As a result, the imaging power could be understood to be significantly greater in OO than in pO collisions.
+This makes OO a more natural “bridge” system between pp and Pb–-Pb when the goal is to study how global geometry affects collective observables.

-\subsection{Multiplicity dependence of $v_{\rm n}$ and $v_{\rm n}$/$\langle\epsilon_{\rm n}\rangle$}
+\subsection{Multiplicity dependence of $v_{n}$ and $v_{n}$/$\langle\epsilon_{n}\rangle$}